 "We are committed to banning those who exploit the game to gain advantage over other players."
 Players can report other players by accessing the Social tab and selecting "Report Player."

-Call of Duty: WWII earned half a billion dollars for Activision and sold twice as many copies as last year’s Call of Duty: Infinite Warfare.
+for Activision and sold twice as many copies as last year’s Call of Duty: Infinite Warfare.
 Activision’s sales figures account for retail and digital sales.
 Call of Duty: WWII also set the day one record for digital game sales on PlayStation 4.

 Let's hope everyone who bought Call of Duty WWII has a smooth experience with the game's multiplayer mode soon.